 Turn off all the burners except the left one (with the wood chips).
 Lower the left one to low barbecue, or wherever it needs to be on your grill to get the heat come down to 225F.

-Once the temperature stabilizes, add the ribs to the right side of the grill (off the heat) and cook for about 3 hours, turning every 30 minutes.
+Once the temperature stabilizes, add the ribs directly to the right side of the grill (off the heat, no foil) and cook for about 3 hours, turning every 30 minutes.
 Check the temperature every once in a while just in case.

 Remove the ribs from the grill to a tray.
 Cover tightly with foil, then saran wrap.
 Let rest about an hour before cutting.
 This steams the meat and makes it ultra tender.